What to Charge as a Consultant: Setting Rates You Can Defend

 What’s actually wrong: You’re not replacing a salary—you’re selling expertise, speed, and outcomes.
 Employee pricing formulas are useless here.

-She’s busy.
-Fully booked.
-Working 40+ hours/week.
-Earning less than her corporate job after expenses.
+Her reality: Fully booked, 40+ hours/week, earning less than her corporate job after expenses

 What she can’t see: Employees are paid for time.
 Consultants are paid for transformation.